 The above sets up the interesting prospect of double-digit annual returns, even ignoring any kind of organic growth.
 Dividends and stock buybacks could well do the trick here on their own.
 Actually I say ‘could’, but in reality the process looks like it is well under way: Citi returned over $22b to shareholders through buybacks and dividends last year.
 Going back a little further, and assuming my math is correct, the bank has returned just over $60b to its shareholders since the start of 2017.

 The net impact of this has been quite significant.
 For instance, ownership of Citigroup common stock was split into just over 2,770m shares at the start of 2017.
 As I mentioned right at the top of the article, that figure currently stands at around 2,115m.
 Citi has essentially retired around 25% of its share count in the past three years alone.
 The stock price is up almost 40% in that time (perhaps as a result).
 If you throw cash dividends into the equation, total shareholder returns over that period clock in at around 13% per annum.

 The final piece of the equation is the valuation multiple.
 As mentioned above, the stock trades on a 9x profit tag.
-It doesn’t seem much of a stretch to imagine a scenario in which that becomes 11x or 12x net profit in the right conditions.
+It really doesn’t seem too much of a stretch to imagine a scenario in which that becomes 11x or 12x profit under the right conditions.
 Although many readers would not dare touch Citi stock, it would not surprise me to see double-digit stockholder returns here over the next decade.